HmedNejjar/Irix-AI/README.md

 *   **Dynamic Routing:** A smart router analyzes each user query to decide between a simple `direct` response or a complex `deliberate` path involving multiple agents.
 *   **Multi-Agent Deliberation:** For complex tasks, Irix-AI employs a team of agents:
-    *   `Analyst Agent`: Identifies assumptions, constraints, and edge cases.
+    *   `Analyst Agent`: Deconstructs the problem to identify core assumptions, boundary conditions, and analytical edge cases.
-    *   `Critic Agent`: Challenges solutions and identifies flaws, risks, and counterarguments.
+    *   `Critic Agent`: Identifies flaws, risks, logical fallacies, and potential failure modes in a given premise or solution.
-    *   `Builder Agent`: Proposes clear and practical solutions.
+    *   `Builder Agent`: Proposes a direct, practical, and actionable solution to the core problem.
 *   **Parallel Processing:** Agents run in parallel using threading, significantly speeding up the deliberation process.
 *   **Synthesis Model:** A dedicated "heavy" model arbitrates and synthesizes the outputs from the various agents into a single, coherent, and final answer.
 *   **Automated Conversation Memory:** Manages conversation context by automatically summarizing the history when it exceeds a certain length, ensuring long-term coherence without exceeding model context limits.